 - Spark Output This setting is critical or you will damage your coils or ignition modules.
 Going High means that the output goes high (5 volts) to dwell the coil, and then drops low to discharge the coil.
 Going Low means that the output is held at 5 volts, drops to 0 volts to dwell the coil, and then goes back to 5 volts to make the coil discharge.
 For 99% of installs using the MS3Pro, this should be set to "Going high". - Number of coils Specifies the type of ignition coils in use.
 TheMS3Pro automatically chooses the number of outputs to use based on this setting and the number of cylinders. - Single coil just one coil or spark output. e.g. single coil, TFI, HEI, EDIS.
 EDIS actually has multiple coils, but there is only one output from the MS3Pro to the EDIS module, so it uses the "Single Coil" setting. - Wasted spark one double ended coil for a pair of cylinders. i.e. 2 spark outputs on a 4 cylinder. - COP coil-on-plug one coil per cylinder fired once per cycle (typically needs a cam sensor) - Wasted COP one coil per cylinder fired twice per cycle (typically does not need a cam sensor.)
 Coils are wired the same as COP. - Dual dizzy for single plug engines with two coils and two distributors, each operating half the cylinders.
-This appears on some Lexus, Porsche, Jaguar, and BMW engines. - Cam input Normally this should be the CMP input, but you can also use Digital Frequency In 2 for Hall sensors.
+This appears on some Lexus, Porsche, Jaguar, and BMW engines. - Spark hardware in use Setting this to Spark uses the regular spark outputs, which supply a 5 volt signal.
+You may select Tach Out to use the tach output to control a CDI ignition or Ford TFI distributor, which uses a 12 volt square wave. - Cam input Normally this should be the CMP input, but you can also use Digital Frequency In 2 for Hall sensors.
 The MS3Pro can also use MAP sampling combined with a missing tooth wheel on single or two cylinder motorcycle engines. - Tertiary tach input Only used on Audi tri-tach inputs. - Flip polarity on hi-res tach used on Optispark and Nissan distributors to invert the signal on the ring of 360 slots. - Start wasted COP In coil on plug modes that are able to start without a cam signal, the MS3Pro will normally start in wasted spark, then transition to running fully sequential coil on plug once cam sync is declared.
 On some engines with very high overlap cams, starting in wasted spark can cause a backfire.
 Setting this option to "Wait for cam signal" will force the engine to start in fully sequential coil on plug when cam signal is established and prevent the engine from starting in wasted spark.
 On engines where running wasted spark is not a problem, this will delay startup and prevent the engine from starting if the cam sensor malfunctions.